-Stable coins have been making their way to the news spotlights in the recent months.
+Stable coins have been making their way to the news spotlights in recent months.
 A stablecoin refers to a digital coin tied to a stable currency like the dollar, designed to minimize its price volatility.
-As a result, the value of the stablecoin is directly proportionate to the value of the collateralized fiat currency, usually held other financial entities regulated by the relevant authorities.
+As a result, the value of the stablecoin is directly proportionate to the value of the collateralized fiat currency, usually held by other financial entities regulated by the relevant authorities.

 Earlier this month, the stablecoin Tether (USDT) found itself amid a lot of controversy after facing volatility issues, causing it to lose its strong link to the U.S dollar.
 During the time, USDT traded at $0.975, falling as low as $0.91 at one time.
 These problems came after rumors that cryptocurrency exchange Bitfinex, which stands behind Tether, was facing insolvency issues.
-Bitfinex.